-Meridian Medicare-Medicaid Plan (MMP) is working with the State of Illinois to stop new HIV cases.
+Meridian is working with the State of Illinois to stop new HIV cases.
 The Illinois Department of Public Health is sharing HIV data they have with IL Medicaid and IL Medicaid Managed Care Organizations to have better care for people living with HIV.
 Name, date of birth, SSN, HIV status and other information is being shared safely and securely for all Medicaid members.

-For more information about how we protect your PHI, refer to Chapter 8, Section C1, page 144.
+For more information about how we protect your PHI, refer to Chapter 8, Section C1.